Views:

 Disability Information and Support provides learning support, advice, advocacy and information to students who have a disability, impairment, medical condition, or injury that affects their study.

-Students can make an appointment with a Student Advisor to discuss their requirements and work collaboratively to create a support plan.
-The information a student shared with Disability Information and Support in relation to their impairment and support requirements is held in confidence, with the exception of concerns around safety as outlined in the Privacy Act.
+You can make an appointment with a student adviser to discuss your requirements and work collaboratively to create a support plan.
+The information you share with Disability Information and Support in relation to your impairment and support requirements is held in confidence, with the exception of concerns around safety as outlined in the Privacy Act.

-Furthermore, the support they receive is not documented on their academic record or marked on their qualification.
+Furthermore, the support you receive is not documented on your academic record or marked on your qualification.

 Disability Information and Support provides academic support, including:

-Disability Information and Support requires documentation from a relevant professional to ensure that appropriate supports are put in place for a student.
-This is also necessary to protect the integrity of the student's degree.
+Disability Information and Support requires documentation from a relevant professional to ensure that appropriate supports are put in place.
+This is also necessary to protect the integrity of your degree.

 All services provided by Disability Information and Support are free for domestic students.